jgraichen/telegraf-ruby/README.md

 ### Rails

-The Rails plugin needs to required, too, but by default automatically installs required components (Rack, Sidekiq and Rails-specific instrumentation).
+The Rails plugin needs to required, too, but by default automatically installs required components (Rack, ActiveJob, Sidekiq and Rails-specific instrumentation).

 ```ruby
 # e.g. in application.rb